Generalization error of min-norm interpolators in transfer learning: Discussion and Future Directions

+\item[(ii)] \textbf{Combined Model and Covariate Shift:} In Sections \ref{sec:model_shift} and \ref{sec:covariate_shift}, we separately analyze model shift and covariate shift.
+A natural next step is to characterize the risk of the min-$\ell_2$-norm interpolator when both shifts occur simultaneously.
+Such settings are common in real-world transfer learning settings and have been partially explored in \cite{yang2020analysis} for the underparametrized regime.
+Extending our precise risk characterizations to such settings would require significant new ideas for handling mixed random matrix terms involving multiple covariance structures and signal-shift directions.

-\item[(iii)] \textbf{Comparison with Other Estimators:} Our pooled min-$\ell_2$-norm interpolator covers early and intermediate min-$\ell_2$-norm interpolation within a single umbrella thanks to the alternate representation \eqref{eqn:intermediate_fusion}.
-However, a more complete picture of interpolation under transfer learning and over-parametrization necessitates comprehensive comparisons with the following different types of estimators: 1) Late fused min-$\ell_2$-norm interpolators, which combine min-$\ell_2$-norm interpolators that are individually obtained from different datasets; 2) Other types of interpolators including min-$\ell_1$-norm ones \cite{liang2022precise}.
-3) Other estimators in over-parametrized regimes including the penalized ones, beyond the ridge estimators covered in Appendix \ref{sec:ridge}.
+\item[(iii)] \textbf{Comparison with Other Estimators:} Our pooled min-$\ell_2$-norm interpolator covers early and intermediate min-$\ell_2$-norm interpolation under a single umbrella thanks to the alternate representation \eqref{eqn:intermediate_fusion}.
+Additionally, our bias-corrected estimator $\hat \bbeta_{\text{BC}}$ in Section \ref{sec:bias_corrected} captures a non-interpolating intermediate-fusion estimator.
+However, a more complete picture of interpolation under transfer learning and overparametrization necessitates comprehensive comparisons with the following different types of estimators: 1) Late-fused min-$\ell_2$-norm interpolators, which combine min-$\ell_2$-norm interpolators that are individually obtained from different datasets; 2) Other types of interpolators including min-$\ell_1$-norm ones \cite{liang2022precise}; 3) Other estimators in overparametrized regimes including the penalized ones, beyond the ridge estimators covered in Appendix \appendixref{sec:ridge}{C}.